Last Updated: at

 Bill StatusUnfortunately, this bill is dead for the session and funding to expand income eligibility for the Washington College Grant was not included in either the House or Senate budget proposals.

 Requiring Diversity, Equity, Inclusion, and Antiracism Training and Assessments at Higher Education Institutions – SB 5227

 What It DoesThis bill requires public higher education institutions to provide faculty, staff, and students with training to address matters related to antiracism, diversity, equity, and inclusion.
 This bill also requires public higher education institutions to regularly assess the impact of that training on the campus community and identify any measures needed to increase diversity, equity, and inclusion.

 Bill StatusThis bill passed the Senate on March 3 and passed the House on April 9!
-Waiting for the Senate to vote on amendments passed by the House before going to the governor to be signed into law.
+It is now waiting to be signed into law by the governor.

 Expanding Access for Students Experiencing Homelessness and in the Foster Care System – HB 1166

 What It DoesExpands a pilot program that provides support and resources to college students experiencing homelessness and college students who were in the foster care system when they graduated high school.
 This includes housing assistance, access to technology, reduced-price meal plans, and case management services.

 Bill StatusThis bill passed the House on February 26 and passed the Senate on April 7!
 The governor signed this bill into law on April 16 to go into effect July 25, 2021.

 Expanding Access to the College Bound Scholarship – SB 5321

 What It DoesExpands eligibility for the College Bound Scholarship by automatically enrolling eligible students.